Never (Ever!) Charge Your Phone at the Airport Without This $6 Travel Gadget

 If you’d rather avoid carrying a portable charger or bulky AC plug-in charger, there’s another device called a USB data blocker—also known (unfortunately) as a “USB condom”—that connects directly to your USB plug and weighs less than an ounce.

 A USB data blocker looks similar to a regular USB charger, but it has two data wires physically removed from its connector so that your device can be charged but won’t transfer any data.
-By slipping a USB data blocker over the tip of your USB charger, you will physically block data transfering and syncing between your device and the charging port.
+By slipping a USB data blocker over the tip of your USB charger, you will physically block data transferring and syncing between your device and the charging port.

 The PortaPow SmartCharge chip is universal and capable of working on all devices, including Apple and Samsung phones.
-At just 18 x 11 millimeters, it’s about the same size as a charging cable’s USB connector so that it won’t block other sockets or take up space in your carry on.
+At just 18 x 11 millimeters, it’s about the same size as a charging cable’s USB connector so that it won’t block other sockets or take up space in your carry-on.

 One reviewer on Amazon pointed out that, in addition to blocking viruses and unwanted data transfers, the gadget is essential for charging and reading your Kindle at the same time on an airplane.